There is a Water Crisis Going on in Newark

 “Our priority is the health and welfare of all Newark residents, particularly the very young, pregnant women, and the elderly,” Mayor Baraka said at a press conference on August 14.
 “Although there are only two homes where testing found that water filters are not working as expected, to be extremely cautious, we are providing bottled water to affected residents with lead service lines in their homes.”

-At the same press conference, New Jersey Governor Phil Murphy said the city will expand be expanding its testing of the filters provided to residents, in order to better determine the scope of the crisis.
+At the same press conference, New Jersey Gov. Phil Murphy said the city will expand be expanding its testing of the filters provided to residents, in order to better determine the scope of the crisis.

-“Access to clean and safe drinking water is a fundamental right,” Governor Murphy said at the press conference.
+“Access to clean and safe drinking water is a fundamental right,” Murphy said at the press conference.
 “The State and City’s efforts, in tandem with University Hospital and our corporate partners, will ensure that Newark residents have access to bottled water.”
-Governor Murphy also reiterated that the city needs help from the federal level.
-“We need the federal government in many respects to step up,” Governor Murphy said.
+Murphy reiterated that the city needs help from the federal level.
+“We need the federal government in many respects to step up,” he said.
 “We don’t have an unending supply of water bottles.”

 West Ward Councilman Joseph McCallum spoke outside the Boylan Recreation Center in Newark, one of four locations handing out water.

-“We’re not going to put a time frame on the water, we’re going to give the water out as long as we need to give the water out,” Councilman McCallum said, according to NJ.com.
+“We’re not going to put a time frame on the water, we’re going to give the water out as long as we need to give the water out,” McCallum said, according to NJ.com.
 “I’m concerned about the residents.
 I’m concerned about their quality of life and definitely concerned about their health.”

-Per the Associated Press, the city has over 70,000 cases of water available.
-Earlier this week, however, the city sent a shipment back “out of an abundance of caution,” a city spokesperson explained, after becoming concerned the water’s expiration date had passed.
+Per the Associated Press, the city has more than 70,000 cases of water available.
+Earlier this week, however, the city sent a shipment back “out of an abundance of caution,” a city spokesperson explained, after becoming concerned that the water’s expiration date had passed.
 (The FDA has no regulations specific to bottled water’s shelf life, as long as its packaging remains intact.)

-In February 2019, Newark began to work on their Lead Service Line Replacement Program, a multi-year plan with the hopes of removing all lead pipes from the water system and replacing them with copper pipes.
+In February 2019, Newark began to work on its Lead Service Line Replacement Program, a multi-year plan with the goal of removing all lead pipes from the water system and replacing them with copper pipes.
 The city also installed a new corrosion control treatment system in May to reduce the lead levels.

-According to Governor Murphy and Mayor Baraka, engineers have seen positive signs from the corrosion control system.
-The city expects to see a reduction in lead levels in the coming months, according to a joint statement from Governor Murphy and Mayor Baraka released on August 11.
-“Experts expect to see a reduction of lead levels by the end of this year after the corrosion control optimizes,” the statement said.
+According to Murphy and Baraka, engineers have seen positive signs from the corrosion control system.
+The city expects to see a reduction in lead levels in the coming months, according to a joint statement they released on Aug.
+11. “Experts expect to see a reduction of lead levels by the end of this year after the corrosion control optimizes,” the statement said.

 Former Newark mayor and Democratic presidential candidate Cory Booker tweeted about the crisis, calling it “shameful.”